KorAP/Krill/misc/errorcodes.md

 769: "Overlap variant currently interpreted as overlap"
 770: "Arity attributes are currently not supported - results may not be correct"
 771: "Arbitrary elements with attributes are currently not supported"
+772: "'Any' elements are currently not supported in position operations"
+773: "Negative elements are currently not supported in position operations"
 780: "This query matches everywhere"
 781: "Optionality of query is ignored"
 782: "Exclusivity of query is ignored"